abhishekms1047/Talk-to-R-Shiny/README.md

 # Talk to R

-Talk to R is a Voice Enabled Web App built on R.
+Talk to R is a Voice Enabled Web App built on R for analysing data using maps

 See a version of it live at https://abhiplot.shinyapps.io/talk_to_r_shiny/